 03 of 06

-There are a number of marine shrimps which are commonly kept in saltwater aquariums.
+There are many marine shrimps which are commonly kept in saltwater aquariums.
 These shrimps are colorful and, for the most part, harmless to the aquarium environment.
 Many of these shrimps naturally serve a purpose in the aquarium by consuming parasites (the Pacific Cleaner Shrimp eats parasites, the Peppermint Shrimp consumes Aptaisia) while the others add diversity to the tank and are fun to watch.